-The Department of Environment and Energy is the administrator of these two funds that are passed-through to seven (7) Community Action Agencies and NDEE is currently in a RFP process to secure a provider for Douglas County.
+The Department of Environment and Energy is the administrator of these two funds that are passed-through to seven (7) Community Action Agencies and one (1) Non-profit agency.
 The subgrantees accept applications, prioritize clients based on priority level and perform the weatherization work on dwellings.